buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + describing it clearly; and
 + providing clearly defined pathways for users to get to it.

-The above is true of: **parts of a page**, **the page itself** and **the page in relation to other pages**.
+The above is true of: **the page in relation to other pages**, **the page itself** and **parts of a page**.
 It’s essential that we ground everything that we design, no matter how simple or complex, with the principle of helping our users ‘find their way’.

 We see this principle followed on the web and in native applications.
 By grouping everything together logically, designers make it easier to find what users are looking for.

-{% include figure.html url="/images/ch3/c3-s4-p2-1-hard-graft.png" alt="Hard Graft > Device cases > iPad" description="Hard Graft’s online store is organised by categories.
-If I’m looking for a new iPad case, I can find it under: Devices > iPad." %}
+{% include figure.html url="/images/ch3/c3-s4-p2-2-hard-graft.png" alt="Hard Graft > Device Cases > iPad" description="Hard Graft’s online store is organised by categories.
+If I’m looking for a new iPad case, I can quickly and easily find it under: Device Cases > iPad (1)." %}

 If I’m looking for an iPad case on the [Hard Graft](https://www.hardgraft.com) website (above), I can find them because **they’re organised in an iPad section, under Device Cases**:

 	Hard Graft > Device Cases > iPad

 Amazon adopts the same approach.
 When you’re looking for something in [The Everything Store](https://amzn.to/352pgMD), that lists almost all the items you could ever imagine buying, **organisation is critical**.
 Yes, most interactions on Amazon are driven by search, but that doesn’t mean its items aren’t also categorised.

-At a high level, Amazon (below) organises everything logically under a ’Shop by Category’ heading available in the sidebar accessed via a hamburger icon.
-I strongly suspect **a combination of looking at user data** (what are users looking for most?) **and cold, hard business decisions** (how can we promote Amazon’s products first?) **is why this menu is organised the way it is**.
+At a high level, Amazon (below) organises everything logically under a ‘Shop by Category’ heading available in the sidebar accessed via a hamburger menu icon.
+I strongly suspect **a combination of looking at user data **(what are users looking for most?) **and cold, hard business decisions** (how can we promote Amazon’s products first?) **is why this menu is organised and ordered the way it is**.

-{% include figure.html url="/images/ch3/c3-s4-p2-2-amazon.png" alt="Amazon > Shop By Category" description="Although Amazon primarily uses search as a means of finding products, everything is also organised into clearly considered categories." %}
+{% include figure.html url="/images/ch3/c3-s4-p2-3-amazon.png" alt="Amazon > Shop By Category" description="Although Amazon primarily uses search as a means of finding products, everything is also organised into clearly considered categories.
+It’s ‘Shop by Category’ menu lists Amazon’s items first (1), then other categories (2)." %}

-After a sub-grouping of Amazon’s own products (Prime Video, Amazon Music, Echo & Alexa…)  there’s a further sub-grouping listing everything else organised logically:
+After a sub-grouping of Amazon’s own products (Prime Video, Amazon Music, Echo & Alexa…) there’s a further sub-grouping listing everything else, organised into logical groupings:

 + Books & Audible
 + Movies, TV, Music & Games
 + Electronics & Computers
 + …

-As I noted above, **the order of this list is probably driven by search data** (of which Amazon has a vast quantity).
+As I noted above, **the order of this list is probably driven by search data** (of which Amazon has vast quantities).
 I suspect books are listed first, because they are still the most searched for item.

 This point is worth underlining.
 When you’re designing a new digital product, you probably won’t have much data to draw from, so **your decisions about how to organise everything will probably be drawn from a combination of user research (focus groups, perhaps) and instinct**.
 If you’re undertaking a redesign, however, **it’s worth looking at existing data and identifying what’s important to most users**.